matrix-org/synapse/docs/modules.md

 This method is given a dictionary resulting from parsing the YAML configuration for the module.
 It may modify it (for example by parsing durations expressed as strings (e.g.
 "5d") into milliseconds, etc.), and return the modified dictionary.
-If no change is necessary, this method should just return `config`.

-When instantiated, a module is given its parsed configuration (i.e. the output of `parse_config`) as well as an instance of the `synapse.module_api.ModuleApi` class.

-See the documentation for the `ModuleApi` class [here](/synapse/module_api/__init__.py).
+It may also verify that the configuration is correct, and raise an instance of `synapse.module_api.errors.ConfigError` if not.

 ### Registering a web resource